kondylidou/manipulation_simulation/README.md

 | **Cooperate**    | (1, 1)         | (0, alpha)    |
 | **Defect**       | (alpha, 0)     |  (0, 0)       |

+(x, y) = x: your score, y: opponent's score
+_Note: higher the score (amount of the benefit), the better._

 ## Iterated Prisoner's Dilemma with Manipulation (Extended prisoner’s Dilemma)

 In the iterated prisoner’s dilemma we will add one more factor, manipulation.
 As in Machiavelli's game theory the world is separated in manipulators and manipulated players.
 Some criminals are now able to manipulate the rest to cooperate or defect.
 So two more parameters will be added, the initial percentage of manipulators and the manipulative capacity of each individual.

-## How to use it

-Decide what percentage of patches should cooperate and what amount should be able to manipulate at the initial stage of the simulation and change the INITIAL-COOPERATION and the INITIAL-MANIPULATION sliders to match what you would like.
-Next, determine the DEFECTION-AWARD multiple (mentioned as alpha in the payoff matrix above) for defecting or not cooperating.
-The Defection-Award multiple varies from range of 0 to 3.
-Furthermore, determine the MANIPULATION-CAPACITY multiple for manipulation other individuals.
-The Manipulation-Capacity multiple varies from range of 0 to 3.
-Note that red patches will defect and blue patches will cooperate.
-Press START to make the patches interact with their eight neighboring patches.
+The manipulators are ofcourse individuals, who will gain something (in this example fewer years in jail) by changing the view of other players.
+Specifically, manipulators can only be the prisoners, who decided to defect.
+They want all of their 8 neighbors to remain silent, so that with the Defection-Award they achieve a score of 8*alpha.
+The manipulation capacity determines how many of their neighbors they are able to manipulate (if they have high or low Machiavellianism).
+If they achieve the highest score, their neighbors will follow in the next round and adopt their strategy.

 ## How it works

 Each patch will either cooperate (blue) or defect (red) in the initial start of the model.
 First, it is determined whether a patch is a manipulator or not.
 At each cycle, each patch will interact with all of its 8 neighbors to determine the score for the interaction.
 Should a patch have cooperated, its score will be the number of neighbors that also cooperated.
 Should a patch defect, then the score for this patch will be the product of the Defection-Award multiple and the number of neighbors that cooperated (i.e. the patch has taken advantage of the patches that cooperated).
 If a patch is a manipulator, its trying to change its neighbors' state, so that it achieves the highest score.

- _Note: higher the score (amount of the benefit), the better._

 In the subsequent round, the patch will set its old-cooperate to be the strategy it used in the previous round.
 For the upcoming round, the patch will adopt the strategy of one of its neighbors that scored the highest in the previous round.

-WHAT ABOUT MANIPULATION CAPACITY?
+## How to use it

+Decide what percentage of patches should cooperate and what amount should be able to manipulate at the initial stage of the simulation and change the INITIAL-COOPERATION and the INITIAL-MANIPULATION sliders to match what you would like.
+Next, determine the DEFECTION-AWARD multiple (mentioned as alpha in the payoff matrix above) for defecting or not cooperating.
+The Defection-Award multiple varies from range of 0 to 3.
+Furthermore, determine the MANIPULATION-CAPACITY for manipulation other individuals.
+Press START to make the patches interact with their eight neighboring patches.

+##Question
+Which is better?
+A wolrd where manipulators and manipulated exist following Machiavelli's perspective, or a world where every individual cooperates thinking about the common benefit following Aristotele's perspective?